These apps are often compared to each other as they offer the same thing to readers.

 Both Blinkist and Headway are set up like this, making them both very easy to use.

 Does Headway Have Better Summaries Than Blinkist?

-If you are using an app to simply read the summary of a book instead of the entire book, how good the summary is, is going to be very important.
+If you’re relying on an app to read a book summary rather than the full text, the quality of that summary becomes crucial.
 Of course, there is no way to create a summary that perfectly sums up the actual book.

 Unfortunately, this is impossible to do as there is so much information in a book that cannot be boiled down to a 15-minute summary.
 However, both of these apps do a very good job at summarizing books nonetheless so that you get the gist of what they are about.